HBalable/atd-apprentice-module-summaries/md/unit_3_render_management.md

 How to balance resource needs within the company’s physical capacity Render optimisation techniques -->

 Rendering high detail, photorealistic images and simulations calls for a lot of computer processing power.
 VFX houses need to be able to produce these results quickly.
-To do this, they often have their own in house super-computers, called render farms, which utilize the power of grid computing.
+To do this, they often have their own in-house super-computers, called render farms, which utilize the power of grid computing.

 What is Grid Computing?
 --------------